TAKE CHARGE OF YOUR MENTAL HEALTH RECOVERY

 Introduction

-The aim of this recovery protocol is not just to build a person’s capacity to break free from the chains of the mental illness hold on one’s life but to transition out of an Illness-led Living to a new orbital position where Person-Centered (led) Living dominates, a freeing experience (See, The Fable).
-Hence, mental illness conditions like depression or anxiety disorders are no longer experienced as the center of one’s life.
+The aim of this recovery protocol is not just to build a person’s capacity to weaken the chains of the mental illness hold on one’s life allowing for the individual to transition out of this way of living to an orbit where Person-Centered (led) Living dominates instead of the current, Illness-Centered (led) Living (see What is a Recovery page).
+Hence, The Illness, whether depression or anxiety disorders, is no longer experienced as the center of one’s life.
+This protocol accomplishes this by reestablishing oneself at the center of one’s life, which leads to,

-1. a) I am at my wit’s end.
+1. a) I am at my wits’ end.
 I feel more hopeless than ever before.

 2. b) I would rather suffer the symptoms than take these drugs that numb and make my body feel weird.